On safari in East Africa - Is it everything it's cracked up to be?

 Alison: "Hi Gavin, how did you like Tarangire National Park – your first safari stop from Arusha?"

-A: "I was impressed and see why it's on our radar when guests enquire about East African safaris.
+Gavin: "I was impressed and see why it's on our radar when guests enquire about East African safaris.
 Its close proximity to Arusha, Ngorongoro Crater, and Serengeti makes it a popular option.
 It is known for huge herds of elephants and, between June and November which is the dry season, the elephants go to the Silale Swamp which still has water in the dry months.
 We could already see big herds of elephants in the swamp area which is more like a vlei."

 "The birdlife is prolific.
 There's a large variety of species, including birds of prey.
 Just spectacular.
 In June/July there's a mini-migration of zebra from Lake Manyara to Tarangire (which has water all year round).
 We saw herds of zebra, plenty of elephant, a herd of 200 buffalo, waterbuck, dik-dik, jackals, and lion.